Magnetism: Sources

-Types of magnetism
+Types

 Diamagnetism

 Diamagnetism appears in all materials and is the tendency of a material to oppose an applied magnetic field, and therefore, to be repelled by a magnetic field.
 However, in a material with paramagnetic properties (that is, with a tendency to enhance an external magnetic field), the paramagnetic behavior dominates.
 Thus, despite its universal occurrence, diamagnetic behavior is observed only in a purely diamagnetic material.
 In a diamagnetic material, there are no unpaired electrons, so the intrinsic electron magnetic moments cannot produce any bulk effect.
 In these cases, the magnetization arises from the electrons' orbital motions, which can be understood classically as follows:

 This description is meant only as a heuristic; the Bohr–Van Leeuwen theorem shows that diamagnetism is impossible according to classical physics, and that a proper understanding requires a quantum-mechanical description.

 All materials undergo this orbital response.
 However, in paramagnetic and ferromagnetic substances, the diamagnetic effect is overwhelmed by the much stronger effects caused by the unpaired electrons.